Last Updated on March 28, 2021 by Grow with Bovees

-For most homeowners, the sight of a stack of leaves may not be appealing to the eyes, and most actually consider them a helluva nuisance, owing mostly to the additional yard work and the daunting effort of raking them up.
+For most homeowners, the sight of a stack of leaves may not be appealing to the eyes, and many people actually consider them a helluva nuisance, owing mostly to the additional yard work and the daunting effort of picking them up.

 Contrarily, there are those avid gardeners who regard a pile of leaves, aka ‘leaf litter’, as ‘garden gold’, because it is a potential source of all-year-round protection and nourishment for your flower & vegetable beds.

-However, there’s no doubt about it, collecting leaves and shredding them manually to make mulch, then bagging them, can be a time consuming and tiresome task, to say the least and that’s where a leaf shredder aka leaf mulcher comes in
+However, there’s no doubt about it, collecting leaves and shredding them manually to make mulch, then bagging them, can be a time-consuming and tiresome task, to say the least and that’s where a leaf picker upper and leaf shredder aka leaf mulcher comes in

 Contents of This Page

-- 1 Our Top Best Leaf Mulchers – in more detail
+- 1 Our Top Best Leaf Mulcher Reviews — in more detail

 - 2 Sun Joe SBJ605E Electric Corded three-in-one Leaf Mulcher